Trevor Lyon-Smith BA Hons, MBACP

 Good Listening is a counselling service providing therapeutic services for adults who are suffering from a wide range of mental health issues including depression, anxiety, family and relationship breakdown and loneliness.

-Child in Need currently provides counselling services for five middle schools and welcomes enquiries from schools who are interested in providing a counselling service for ther pupils
+Child in Need currently provides counselling services for 23 lower and middle schools and welcomes enquiries from schools who are interested in providing a counselling service for their pupils

 Previous experience includes:

 Mind - Counselling adults presenting with a range of mental health issues including depression, anxiety, self-harming, physical and sexual abuse, relationship and family issues, divorce and bereavement

 NHS - Counselling young people presenting with a wide range of problems including, bereavement, self-harming, low self-esteem, depression, anxiety, abuse, suicidal ideation, relationship and family issues and substance abuse.

 Counsellor for a prostate cancer charity, working with sufferers and their partners.

 Young people's advocate, representing their wishes and feelings in professionals meetings.

 Independent Return Interviews for children who have been missing

 British Association for Counselling & Psychotherapy

 BACP is one of the UK’s largest professional bodies for counselling and psychotherapy.
 Therapists registered with the Association fall into a number of different membership categories such as Individual Member, Registered Member MBACP and Registered Member MBACP (Accred), each standing for different levels of training and experience.
 MBACP (Accred) and MBACP (Snr Accred) members have achieved a substantial level of training and experience approved by the Association.